Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 yourViewGroup.addView(mPanelView);
 ```

-- The `PanelView` is added by default in the bottom of user screen with `PANEL_TYPE.BOTTOM` configuration type, which can be changed in runtime alongside handle position.
+- The `PanelView` is added by default in the bottom of the user screen with `PANEL_TYPE.BOTTOM` configuration type, which can be changed in runtime alongside handle position.
 <br/>

 ```java